Annefa04/EBazzar/README.md

 }
 ```

+### Security

+The eBazaar system implements robust security measures to safeguard backend endpoints and ensure user data integrity across Customer, Vendor, and Rider.
+It uses session-based authentication via Java HttpSession, which is well-suited for its JSP/Servlet monolithic structure where the frontend and backend operate under the same domain.
+Upon successful login, session attributes like customerId, customerName, and customerEmail are stored server-side to manage access and validate roles.
+Access to protected pages such as riderdashboard.jsp is granted only if relevant session attributes exist, while logout operations call session.invalidate() to terminate sessions securely.
+The system also adheres to best practices including input validation through PreparedStatement to prevent SQL injection, session timeout to auto-expire inactive sessions, and role-based access control to enforce user-level permissions.
+Although HTTPS is not active during development, it is recommended for deployment to protect credentials.

 # Frontend Application
 ### 1) Customer Frontend
    The customer-facing frontend is a web application designed to provide a smooth shopping experience for customers who visit the eBazaar platform.
 Its main functions include allowing customers to register or log in, browse vendors and products, add items to their cart, confirm orders and review their order history.
 This application is intended for general users who wish to make purchases from local vendors through the eBazaar platform.